 This report covers the assessment of biological infestation hazards.
 It provides an overview of the best practices in modelling this type of hazard.
-This report makes a link between the exhaustive bibliographic review performed in [26] regarding the modelling of all extended hazards, the combination of these hazards [27] and level 1 PSA modelling aspects [28].
+This report makes a link between the exhaustive bibliographic review performed in ASAMPSA_E D21.1 [28] regarding the modelling of all extended hazards, the combination of these hazards (D21.2) and level 1 PSA modelling aspects as covered in WP22.